OraOpenSource/OMonAPEX/README.md

 # How to install
-The APEX application export is included in this repo.
+The APEX application export is included in this repo. to install: 1.
+Create a new user: create user UserName identified by password;

-History
+            2. Grant new user:    grant select any dictionary to UserName;
+            3. Upload application (f500.sql) to ypur workspace and install it.

+#History
-Monitoring application was originally created by .... and is now maintained by OraOpenSource.
+Monitoring application was originally created by Karsten Thiele.

 # version
 version 1.0
+The new version will be release as soon as possible with more capabilities.

 # Lisence
 See LICENSE.md